zuiderkwast/zuiderkwast.se/gothenburg-highlines.md

 Highlines in Gothenburg
 =======================

-This is a small guide to the highlines in Gothenburg.
+This is a guide to the highlines in Gothenburg, Sweden.

-To get in touch with the local slackline community, find us in our Facebook group [Slacklife Göteborg](https://www.facebook.com/groups/215519055284206/).

 Utby
 ----